Investment Insights

 The Managed Portfolios Service by M&G Wealth Investment, and Risk Managed Funds and the PruFund range from Prudential all offer options with clearly-labelled levels of risk or volatility limits.
 In many cases, these products are independently rated by leading risk analysis services such as Defaqto, Dynamic Planner and EV.

-The value of any investment can go down as well as up so your customer might not get back the amount they put in.
+The value of any investment can go down as well as up so your client might not get back the amount they put in.

 As an adviser, you’ll know that cash and investments both play vital roles in financial planning.
 Clients can feel more comfortable about holding both if capital is allocated to each in a very disciplined way.